cristianbarreiro/cristianbarreiro/README.md

 # 😄 About Me
-I am a dedicated Uruguayan programmer and developer with a profound passion for technology.
+I'm a dedicated Uruguayan FullStack Developer Jr+ with a profound passion for technology.
 I am currently a student at the prestigious [School of Engineering (Universidad de la República)](https://www.fing.edu.uy) and a future graduate in Computer Technologist.
 My academic journey has equipped me with a solid foundation in programming and software development, and I am constantly striving to expand my knowledge and skills.

 ## 🎓 Education